ericclack/python-pond-quiz/doc/part5.rst

 Part 5
 ======

-In part 5 we'll add an end to the quiz.
+In part 5 we'll add an end to the quiz, but also fix a huge bug in the program that makes the quiz way too easy.

-  This part is very rough and includes chat sessions from our Coder Dojo session.
-I'll fix these soon so that it is easier to follow.

 What's the score?